droglenc/NCMTH107/modules/Prep/RData.md

 1. Make sure you save and modify the assignment template as directed in Section 22.1 of the reading.
 What does your line 3 look like?
 1. How do you create section headings in the assignment notebook?
 1. R code must appear in a code chunk.
 How is a code chunk defined in the assignment notebook?
-1. What "codes" are used to create the following symbols in your assignment notebook.
+1. What "codes" are used to create the following symbols in your assignment notebook --  &alpha;, &mu;, and &sigma;~1~.
-    i. &alpha;
-    i. &mu;
-    i. &sigma;~1~
 1. Describe the steps needed to compile your assignment notebook into a PDF to turn in on GradeScope.
 1. When entering data into Excel, what type of information is organized into rows and what type of information is organized into columns?
 1. What should be entered into the first row when entering data into Excel to create a CSV file?